 When you’re shopping around for a new model, you’ll come across a few different designs.
 These designs consist of:

-This style of tripod is also referred to as a mini-tripod, but it’s more commonly known as a tabletop tripod.
+This style of a tripod is also referred to as a mini-tripod, but it’s more commonly known as a tabletop tripod.
 Models in this category are perfect for shooting on a table, bench, or any other type of flat stable surface.
-Often, they will measure in between 6 to 20 inches in height, depending on the particular model and the manufacturer.
+Often, they will measure between 6 to 20 inches in height, depending on the particular model and the manufacturer.

 Many of these models do not come equipped with telescoping legs, which can have a major impact on their adjustability.
 Basically, these tripods can only be adjusted via an extendable central column.
 Because of their limitations in terms of leg span, and their limited weight load capacity this type of tripod is a better choice for small spaces and should not be used with heavier spotting scopes.

 This type of tripod is much larger than the tabletop variety and its highly portable design makes it a great choice for birdwatchers, backpackers, and hunters.
-If you don’t need a spotting scope for a digital camera then this style of tripod will work the best for you.
+If you don’t need a spotting scope for a digital camera then this style of the tripod will work the best for you.

 Also referred to as full size, the standard tripod allows the user to attach their camera, spotting scope, or binoculars and use them while standing.
 However, just because it’s described as a full-size model doesn’t mean it will be compatible with heavier spotting scopes.
 Because of this, you must pay close attention to each particular model’s weight limit capacity.